 Choosing a School

-After you successfully pass the state exam, you’ll receive your real estate license in the mail!
+After you pass the state exam, you’re ready to complete your license application.

 Renewing Your License